-Grill’d have several meal options that are around the 500 to 600 calorie mark.
+Grill’d have several meal options that are around the 500 to 600-calorie mark.
 But sitting right at 502 calories is the Hot Bird.
 Another chicken burger, the Zen Hen (Yum!) also sits right around the limit at 504 calories.
 You can also enjoy zucchini chips, chicken bites or sweet potato chips for under 500 calories.

 With all that being said, if you’re wanting to eat less than 500 calories at the sushi train, avoid all of the rice bowls.
 If you’re looking for a more filling dish, choose a noodle dish that doesn’t contain deep-fried, crumbed or battered meat.
 Ramen at the Sushi Train only has 262 cal, while curry udon with wagyu beef has 431 cal.
-From sashimi to large noodle bowls, the sushi train’s got you covered if you’re trying to eat out without eating heavy.
+From sashimi to large noodle bowls, the sushi train’s got you covered if you’re trying to eat out without eating a heavy meal.
 Check out their nutritional information online.

 Choosing from the value range at Domino’s, a slice of thin n crispy pizza is less than 100 calories.
 That applies to the vege option, pepperoni, cheese, and even beef and onion.
 If you choose the classic crust, the energy goes up by about 30 calories per slice.
 So it’s up to you.
 I like the idea of being able to eat 4 to 5 pieces of pizza, so I’m opting for the thin n crispy.

 The Roll’d Vietnamese menu offers so much choice if you’re watching what you eat.
 Shredded chicken pho sits at about 481 calories.
 All of the Viet salads are light and within the energy range too.
 And for those who are after some light finger food, the rice paper rolls come in at around 700kj or 165 calories.
-Vietnamese food is all round a great and low calorie takeaway option.
+Vietnamese food is all-round a great and low-calorie takeaway option.

 Disclaimer: This post contains affiliate links.
 If you use these links to buy something we may earn a commission.